KhaiHuy123/movie-recommendation-system/README.md

 # movie-recommendation-system
-simple project created for studying and to do some researches
+Here I created movie search engine using datasets from above source .
+This is a simple project created for studying and to do some researches
+Hope you like it.

-Here are some notices from auhtors who provide those datasets :
+Here are some notices from authors who provide those datasets, please notice and follow these words :

         Summary
         =======

         This dataset (ml-25m) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
 It contains 25000095 ratings and 1093360 tag                  applications across 62423 movies.
 These data were created by 162541 users between January 09, 1995 and November 21, 2019.
 This dataset was generated on November 21, 2019.

         Users were selected at random for inclusion.
 All selected users had rated at least 20 movies.
 No demographic information is included.
-Each user is represented by an id, and no other information is provided.
+Each user is represented by an id, and no other information provided.

         The data are contained in the files `genome-scores.csv`, `genome-tags.csv`, `links.csv`, `movies.csv`, `ratings.csv` and `tags.csv`.
 More details about the contents and use of all these files follows.